Professor Meng-Chwan Tan

 Message from Dean of Science, National University of Singapore

 The Science Research Programme (SRP) was established in 1988 and is a longstanding collaboration between the National University of Singapore (NUS) and the Gifted Education Branch of the Ministry of Education (MOE).
-Over the years, this initiative has provided Junior College (JC) and Integrated Programme (IP) students with invaluable opportunities to deepen their scientific knowledge, hone their research skills and enhance their ability to communicate their findings.
-Many SRP alumni have gone on to make significant contributions to research and innovation, in Singapore and beyond.
+Over the years, SRP has provided Junior College (JC) and Integrated Programme (IP) students with invaluable opportunities to deepen their scientific knowledge, hone their research skills, and strengthen their ability to communicate their findings.
+Many SRP alumni have since gone on to make meaningful contributions to research and innovation, in Singapore and beyond.

-The SRP is one of the premier research attachment programmes for students from JCs and IP schools, thanks to MOE’s support and the commitment of our SRP mentors who provide guidance to talented students seeking to work on projects in a real research environment.
+SRP remains one of the premier research attachment programmes for JC and IP students, made possible by MOE’s steadfast support and the dedication of our SRP mentors, who guide talented students through authentic research experiences.

-Over the past nine months, our SRP mentors provided insights into research topics and practices, enabling students to develop their knowledge and skills within the STEM community.
-Despite their demanding academic commitments, our aspiring researchers approached their projects with enthusiasm and perseverance, gaining in confidence as they navigated through the challenges of research.
-This vibrant and intellectually stimulating learning environment in turn contributes to a stronger and more inclusive culture of learning in STEM fields.
+Over the past nine months, our mentors have introduced students to diverse research topics and practices, helping them build knowledge and capabilities within the STEM community.
+Despite demanding academic commitments, our aspiring researchers have approached their projects with enthusiasm and perseverance, growing in confidence as they navigated the challenges of research.
+This vibrant and intellectually stimulating environment, in turn, contributes to a stronger and more inclusive culture of learning in STEM.

-The 37th Science Research Congress Proceedings showcase the exceptional work of 116 JC2 and Year 6 IP students from 15 esteemed institutions, namely Anderson Serangoon Junior College, Anglo-Chinese Junior College, Anglo-Chinese School (Independent), Catholic Junior College, Dunman High School, Eunoia Junior College, Hwa Chong Institution, Nanyang Junior College, National Junior College, Raffles Institution, River Valley High School, St Andrew's Junior College, St Joseph’s Institution, Temasek Junior College and Victoria Junior College.
+The 38th Science Research Congress Proceedings showcase the exceptional work of 121 JC2 and Year 6 IP students from 13 esteemed institutions: Anderson Serangoon Junior College, Anglo-Chinese Junior College, Anglo-Chinese School (Independent), Dunman High School, Eunoia Junior College, Hwa Chong Institution, Nanyang Junior College, National Junior College, Raffles Institution, River Valley High School, St Joseph’s Institution, Temasek Junior College, and Victoria Junior College.

-I extend my sincere appreciation to the mentors, research assistants and the Ministry of Education for your unwavering support in shaping the next generation of scientists.
-To all SRP participants, may this experience ignite your passion for scientific discovery and inspire you to push the boundaries of knowledge.
-Wishing you every success in your future endeavours!
+I extend my sincere appreciation to our mentors and research assistants, and to the Ministry of Education, for your unwavering support in shaping the next generation of scientists.
+To all SRP participants: may this experience ignite your passion for discovery and inspire you to push the boundaries of knowledge.
+I wish you every success in your future endeavours.

 Sun Yeneng